awsdocs/aws-systems-manager-user-guide/doc_source/distributor.md

   By using IAM policies, you can control which members of your organization can create, update, deploy, or delete packages or package versions\.
 For example, you might want to give an administrator permissions to deploy packages, but not to change packages or create new package versions\.
 +  **Logging and auditing capability support**

-  You can audit and log Distributor user actions in your AWS account through integration with other AWS services\.
+  You can audit and log Distributor user actions in your Amazon Web Services account through integration with other AWS services\.
 For more information, see [Auditing and logging Distributor activity](distributor-logging-auditing.md)\.

 ## What is a package?<a name="what-is-a-package"></a>